-Recoverit Video Repair is a program created by Wondershare that's built to (as the name implies) recover corrupt data and files.
+Wondershare Repairit Video Repair is a program created by Wondershare that's built to (as the name implies) repair corrupt data and files.
 Out of the box, it supports popular video formats, which include MOV, MP4, M2TS, MKV, MTS, 3GP, AVI, FLV.

-Recoverit features two repair modes, Quick Repair and Advance Repair.
+It features two repair modes, Quick Repair, and Advanced Repair.
 The former has basic functionality which fixes general video errors.
-The latter approaches repair from a different angle by analyzing the data and technology behind a working sample video first.
+The latter approaches repair from a different angle by analyzing the data and technology behind a working sample video.
 It then uses its findings to repair your corrupted GoPro videos.

-Recoverit Video Repair comes to the rescue with the ability to repair multiple video formats simultaneously.
+Wondershare Repairit comes to the rescue with the ability to repair multiple video formats simultaneously.
 It gives users a free scan of the corrupt videos and a preview after repair before saving.
-Not only does it support multiple formats but also repair corrupted videos from camcorders, camera drones, action cameras, memory cards, SD cards, computer hard drives, external hard disk, digital cameras, USB flash drive, etc.
+It supports multiple formats, and repairs corrupted videos from camcorders, camera drones, action cameras, memory cards, SD cards, computer hard drives, external hard disk, digital cameras, USB flash drive, etc.

-Here is how to fix your lagging GoPro videos using Recoverit Quick Repair Mode:
+Here is how to fix your lagging GoPro videos using Quick Repair Mode:

-Run the program, then drag and drop the corrupted videos into the rectangle in the center of the program window.
+Run the program, then drag and drop the corrupted videos into the rectangle in the program window center.

 Preview the video to make sure the video corruption has been fixed.
 Save the video and enjoy your corruption-free video.

-So if you have any GoPro videos you're dying to watch and share but has one of the issues above, look no further.
-Recoverit Video Repair has you covered as the ultimate solution.
+So if you have any GoPro videos you're dying to watch and share but have one of the issues above, look no further.
+Wondershare Repairit Video Repair has you covered as the ultimate solution.